Shamrock Sugar Cookies are a delicious festive treat for your St. Patrick's Day party. These beautifully decorated sugar cookies taste amazing!

 - For Stained glass look - cut dough with large circle cookie cutter (make sure Shamrock cookie cutter fits into circle).
 Then cut shamrock inside circle.
 Fill each Shamrock shape with crushed green lifesavers.
 Cookie sheet MUST be lined with parchment paper or cookies will stick to cookie sheet.

-- Cool completely on the cookie sheets before moving.
+- Cool completely on the cookie sheets.

-- Decorate with Royal Icing.
+- Decorate with royal Icing.